How to Tell Time in Korean: The Quick Guide That Will Save You Hours

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-How to Describe the Hour in Korean
+How to Say The Hour in Korean

-Lets start with the big hand of the clock first: the hour.
+Let’s start with the big hand of the clock first: the hour.

-Use native Korean numbers
+Use native Korean numbers for the hour

 When talking about the hour of the day, you use native Korean numbers (the 하나, 둘, 셋 system).